A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Conclusions and Discussion

 Third, we quantitatively evaluate the change of the horizontal field, inclination angle and the time duration of magnetic imprint process.
-As is seen in Table \ref{tab:flarelist} and Figure \ref{fig:stat}, It is found that the increase of the horizontal field ranges from ~150 G to ~450 G, and that the decrease of the inclination angle ranges from 1$\degree$ to 10$\degree$.
-The time duration ranges from ~20 min to ~2 hr, with a strong linear correlation with the duration of soft X-ray emission recorded by GOES.
-These quantitative qualify the topological change of the magnetic field that has implications in constructing the physical model behind magnetic imprints.
+As is seen in Table \ref{tab:flarelist} and Figure \ref{fig:stat}, It is found that the increase of the horizontal field ranges from ~150 G to ~450 G, and that the decrease of the inclination angle ranges from 1$\degree$ to 10$\degree$. {These quantitative constrain the geometric change of the magnetic field} that has implications in constructing the physical model behind magnetic imprints.

-Fourth, we check the change of the Lorentz force on the photosphere in the ROI, which can also serve as the strength of magnetic imprint.
+Fourth, we check the change of the Lorentz force on the photosphere in the ROI, which is proportional to integration of the $\delta B_h^2$.
 We find that this parameter is strongly correlated with the CME momentum (see Figure \ref{fig:stat}(d)).
-This proves that a CME with a higher momentum would result in a stronger magnetic imprint on the photosphere.
-In confined flares, there is no or very small CME momentum, and naturally we cannot see the magnetic imprints.
-Moreover, we have also estimated the back reaction time to be $\backsim 336$ s, which is a key parameter in the estimation of the CME mass.
-Here, the back reaction process is triggered by the magnetic reconnection, during which CME is propelled outward.
-The back reaction time, $\backsim 336$ s, is shorter than the step-wise evolution time of the horizontal field on the photosphere, $\backsim$20 min to $\backsim$2 hrs.
+It suggests that a CME with a higher momentum is associated with a stronger magnetic imprint on the photosphere.
+In this sense, in the three X-flares in AR 12192, where there is no or very small CME momentum (also called as "confined flares" e.g. \citealt{Ji2003-APJL-1538-4357-595-2-L135}), it is natural that we cannot see intensive magnetic imprints. \cite{Sun2015-APJL-2041-8205-804-2-L28} interprets that the CMEs might be restricted by strong background fields.
+However, in the X-flare in AR 11944, we also cannot see the intensive magnetic imprint, regardless of very large momentum of the associated CME ($\sim$ 402.6$\times 10^{17}\mbox{g}\cdot \mbox{km}\cdot \mbox{s}^{-1}$, the highest among Table\ref{tab:flarelist}).
+This might be on account of its complex magnetic structure and unusual CME motion (\citealt{2015NatCo...6E7135M}; \citealt{Wang2015ApJ...814...80W}). { Moreover, we have estimated the back reaction time to be $\sim$ 70 s.
+As first introduced by \cite{Wangshuo2012b_2041-8205-757-1-L5}, since we can calculate $\delta F_r$ and measure the CME speed, $v$, once we know the key parameter back reaction time $\delta t$, we are able to estimate the CME mass.
+Based on the above analysis, we provide $\delta t \sim$ 70 s as a reference value for such CME mass estimation.} Here, the back reaction process is triggered by the magnetic reconnection, during which CME is propelled outward.
+The back reaction time, $\sim 70$ s, is shorter than the step-wise evolution time of the horizontal field on the photosphere, which is typically $\sim$48 minutes.
 Nevertheless, the physical nature of the reaction process is still unclear.
 In the future, we need to check the observational data with even higher cadence \citep{Xudong2017_0004-637X-839-1-67}, and perform MHD simulations for the eruptions, to understand the reaction process.